trealla-prolog/trealla-OLDv1/README.md

 	time scryer-prolog -g test5,halt samples/sieve.pl
 	etc

-Note tpl is running slower than reported here, as new features added.
+Note tpl is running slower than first reported here, as new features have been added and not optimized.
-These effects will be reviewed to see where improvements can be made.

 Note swipl also has the -O option which can give improved times.